AbdoAnany/Task-Manager-App/README.md

 7. **easy_localization**: A Flutter package for easy internationalization (i18n) and localization of app content.
 8. **mockito**: A Dart package for creating mock objects for testing.

-These packages provide various functionalities, ranging from UI enhancements to state management, internationalization, and testing support in Flutter applications.
-They enhance development speed and maintainability by providing ready-to-use solutions for common tasks.

 ## Logo
  <img src="https://github.com/AbdoAnany/Task-Manager-App/assets/60886012/7b459c59-80de-472b-a40d-198e1e87d45d"  height="200em">